Paley graph

 They were introduced as graphs independently by Sachs (1962) and Erdős & Rényi (1963).
 Sachs was interested in them for their self-complementarity properties, while Erdős and Rényi studied their symmetries.

 Paley digraphs are directed analogs of Paley graphs that yield antisymmetric conference matrices.
 They were introduced by Graham & Spencer (1971) (independently of Sachs, Erdős, and Rényi) as a way of constructing tournaments with a property previously known to be held only by random tournaments: in a Paley digraph, every small subset of vertices is dominated by some other vertex.

 Definition

 Let q be a prime power such that q = 1 (mod 4).
-That is, q should either be an arbitrary power of a Pythagorean prime (a prime congruent to 1 mod 4) or an even power of an odd non-Pythagorean prime.
+That is, q should either be an arbitrary power of a prime congruent to 1 mod 4 (a Pythagorean prime) or an even power of an odd non-Pythagorean prime.
 This choice of q implies that in the unique finite field Fq of order q, the element −1 has a square root.